 You don’t even have to overdress in too many extra layers either, as the movement of your arms using the poles to push off and your legs using the skiis to glide will help keep you plenty warm.
 Most trails also have plenty of benches and pavilions to take a break.
 Some even have covered warming huts.

 Just taking small steps doing any type of brisk activity outdoors for a short period of time — even if it’s just walking — can work wonders to keep your mood and motivation steady throughout the year.

 About the author: John Pozza

 John Pozza, of Brookville, is an early childhood education advocate and veteran broadcast journalist.
-He retired from the Region 1 Early Learning Resource Center based at the Northwest Institute of Research (NWIR) in Erie in 2020, but keeps active as a regular columnist for the Brookville, Brockway and Clarion Mirror, and as a contributing writer for Watershed Books in Brookville, which helped publish his memoir, “Was Anybody Really Listening,” available on Amazon.
+He retired from the Region 1 Early Learning Resource Center based at the Northwest Institute of Research (NWIR) in Erie in 2020, but keeps active as a regular columnist for the Brookville, Brockway and Clarion Mirror, and as a contributing writer for Watershed Books in Brookville, which helped publish his memoir, “Was Anybody Really Listening,” available on Amazon, and his soon-to-be-released “Conversations on The Neighborhood” on the legacy of Fred Rogers.
 He also hosts the NWIR Quality Early Learning Show podcast on Soundcloud.
 John and his wife Lisa live in Brookville with their two cats, Rusty and Tinker Belle.
-They have a son Matt, a US Navy veteran, who has recently graduated law school at Ohio Northern University Law School and is preparing for his bar exam.
+They have a son Matt, a US Navy veteran, who is a graduate of the Claude Pettit College of Law at Ohio Northern University and practicing attorney in Jacksonville, Florida.